-The climate in Cyprus is perfect for sun-worshipers and those looking to live out their twilight years in warm weather.
+The climate in Cyprus is perfect for sun-worshippers and those looking to live out their twilight years in warm weather.

 The island enjoys typically Mediterranean weather patterns complemented by consistently sunny days.
-In fact, on average, the sun smiles down on Cyprus for more than 200 days a year.
+In fact, on average, the sun smiles down on Cyprus for around 320 days a year.

-From mid-May to mid-September it's summer time in Cyprus.
+From mid-May to mid-October it's summer in Cyprus.
 The climate is hot and dry, and only occasionally punctuated by sporadic showers.
 Cloudless skies are the order of the day and, in Nicosia, the average maximum temperature throughout July and August can easily reach 95°F (35°C) and higher.
 Expats should take care to stay hydrated and limit their exposure to direct sunlight in the day's hottest hours.

-November to mid-March is winter in Cyprus, when it receives nearly 60 percent of its annual rainfall.
-Temperatures are mild, and the short season is wedged between brief periods of autumn and spring.
-Though Nicosia's average minimum 41°F (5°C) and maximum 59°F (15°C) temperatures are considerably lower than their summer counterparts, it is often still warm enough for expats to take a leisurely lunch on the patio.
+December to February is winter in Cyprus, when it receives most of its annual rainfall.
+Though Nicosia's average minimum 41°F (5°C) and maximum 61°F (16°C) temperatures are considerably lower than their summer counterparts, this brief bout of relatively chilly weather doesn't last long.